Vice admiral (India): Naval commanders (C-in-C grade)

+Appointments

+At naval headquarters, the principal staff officers (PSO) are senior vice admirals.
+The Directors General and Controllers are also officers of the rank of vice admiral.
+The chiefs of staff of the Western Naval Command and the Eastern Naval Command are also vice admirals.

+Indian Navy Medical Service

+Surgeon Vice Admirals in the Indian Navy serve mainly as Director General Medical Services (Navy), the highest ranking medical officer of the Navy, and they may also be appointed as Director General Armed Forces Medical Services (DGAFMS) when the post rotates to the Navy, they can also hold senior roles like Command Medical Officer in major commands or high-level tri-service medical staff appointments.

 Insignia

-The flag of a vice admiral has a horizontal red stripe and a vertical red stripe intersecting at the centre.
-On top of the intersection is superimposed a navy-blue Ashoka Chakra with one red roundel in the upper canton next to the staff.
+The flag of a vice admiral has a gold-blue octagon bearing naval crest in the middle, and three blue stars placed vertically at hoist side.

 The badges of rank have a crossed sword and baton over three eight-pointed stars and the Ashoka emblem above, on a golden shoulder board.
 A vice admiral wears gorget patches which are golden patches with three white stars.
 Naval commanders in the C-in-C grade have additional oak leaves under the three white stars.
 In addition to this, the double-breasted reefer jacket has three golden sleeve stripes consisting of a broad band with two narrower bands.

 Order of precedence

 A vice admiral in the C-in-C grade ranks at No. 23 on the Indian order of precedence, along with lieutenant generals of the Indian Army and air marshals of the Indian Air Force in the C-in-C grade.
 The other vice admirals rank at No. 24 in the order of precedence.

 Vice admirals in the C-in-C grade are at the apex pay scale (pay level 17), with a monthly pay of ₹225,000 (US$3,100).
 Other vice admirals, in the HAG+ pay scale (pay level 16) draw lesser, depending on the years in service.
 However, since they should not draw equivalent or more than the next higher level, the remuneration is capped at ₹224,000.